-Inspect vehicles regularly and repaired them if necessary.
+Inspect vehicles regularly and repair them if necessary.
 Verify that these safety features are present and functioning.

 - ✓ Brake system

 - ✓ Steering system

-- ✓ Horn
+- √ Horn

-- ✓ Headlights
+- √ Headlights

-- ✓ Rear-view and side-view mirrors
+- $\checkmark$ Rear-view and side-view mirrors

-- ✓ Directional signals
+- $\checkmark$ Directional signals

 - ✓ Backup lights

-✓ A fire extinguisher
+$\checkmark$ A fire extinguisher

 Always wear seat belts.
 Before traveling to the job, secure tools and materials in the vehicle's cargo area to prevent shifting.